AdaCore/learn/content/courses/ada-idioms/chapters/abstract_data_types.rst

 visible.
 Likewise, clients can declare their own subprograms with parameters of type :ada:`Stack`, or use type :ada:`Stack` as the component type in a composite type declaration.
-Clients can use a private type in any way consistent with the rest of the visible type declaration, except for anything representation-dependent.
+Clients can use a private type in any way consistent with the visible type declaration.
+They just cannot reference the type's representation details.

 The full type definition occurs in the package private part.
 Therefore, for any given object of the type, the representation details |mdash| the two